 Dr. Judith Saurer

 The course will consist of frontal teaching of the basic theoretical as well as empirical tools as well as a careful reading of some of the key scientific articles related to the outlined topics (a reading list will be provided at the beginning of the semester).
-At the end of the semester, students will have the opportunity to present their term papers.
+Students are expected to read the scientific articles in advance and will be asked to discuss them in small groups.
+In addition, a discussion of the articles will help illustrating how established scholars approach the core questions in modern labor economics and giving students an understanding of high quality empirical research.

 Solid background in Microeconomics and Econometrics is required